 It's not always as simple as the hidden cals in your cocktail.

-A summer of endless rosé sessions got you feeling a little squishier than usual?
+A Christmans of endless eating got you feeling a little squishier than usual?
 Yeah, us too.
 However, while it seems obvious that regularly drinking sugar-laden cocktails and calorific wine would cause weight gain, it’s not always just what you drink - or even how much - that can leave you a little heavier on the scales.

 Scroll on for the other reasons sipping booze can make you put on weight…